DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 * **Team up with a fellow learner.** Other students going through the online curriculum are going through the same job search process and need help with keeping a good mindset.
 What better way to help each other than by holding one another accountable for weekly (or even daily progress) and talking through challenges!

 Realize that staying positive during the process is something you choose and can continuously work on.
+Also know that if you have a premium account, you can reach out to your coach if you're feeling this way.
+This is a critical part of the job search and we're here to help you with this as well.

 ## What are the Psychological and Physiological Impacts of All This?